khoeger/LaTeXPostcards/README.md

 The double recipient postcard layout is 'double_recipient_back_layout.tex'.

 #### Files to Compile and Run
 3. Run 'generated_backs.tex'.
+This produces one copy of all backs.
 4. Run 'generated_backs_plus_url.tex'.
+This resizes each back and adds a url.
 ### Put it all together - Printing layout

 #### Personal Printer